 Reducing the risks of a foodborne outbreak begins with a strong produce safety culture mindset.

-Those training and educational efforts, along with the registration and regulatory inspections facilitated by the Produce Safety program, helps insure that Colorado’s produce industry continues to provide consumers safe and nutritious fresh produce.
+Those training and educational efforts, along with the registration and regulatory inspections facilitated by the Produce Safety program, help ensure that Colorado’s produce industry continues to provide consumers with safe and nutritious fresh produce.

 Read the 2023 Produce Safety Program Annual Report